mastodon/documentation/content/en/admin/scaling.md

 admin_users = pgbouncer
 ```

 Mastodon requires a different pooling mode than the default session-based one.
 Specifically, it needs a transaction-based pooling mode.
 This means that a PostgreSQL connection is established at the start of a transaction and terminated upon its completion.
-Therefore, it's essential to change the `pool_mode` setting from `session` to `transaction`:
+Therefore, it is essential to change the `pool_mode` setting from `session` to `transaction`:

 ```ini
 pool_mode = transaction